compilerla/compiler.la/jobs/ux-ui-designer-researcher.md

 ## Preferred qualifications

-+ 2+ years working in product management
++ 2+ years working in UX / UI design
 + Experience working as a consultant
 + Experience working with or in proximity to government
 + Demonstrated experience working with data, data literacy.